Shuyib/mawingu-experiments/README.md

 ├── kubernetes-scheduling - example where you run a cronjob every 5 minutes: Here a job that does a dot product on multidimensional arrays made with numpy.
 │   ├── deployments.yaml - manifest file that specifies instructions that will be given to the kubernetes cluster.
 It is a cron job meaning that it will run after a certain interval.
 │   ├── Dockerfile - a file that runs the whole application.
-│   ├── matmulsched.py - Python script that does records the timestamp before the dot product is run and wait for a few minutes and stops.
+│   ├── matmulsched.py - Python script that records the timestamp before the dot product is run and wait for a few minutes and stops.
 │   ├── Pipfile - contains the requirements of the project as well as the python version.
 │   ├── Pipfile.lock - Just freezes the requirements for the project.
 │   └── README.md - Summary of what the project is about and how to run it.